tedneward/Research/content/presentation/index.md

 * [The Noun Project](https://thenounproject.com/): icons and photos for everything.
 * [Unsplash](https://unsplash.com/): The Internet's source for visuals.

+### Articles

+* ["Programmatic and Direct Manipulation, Together at Last"](http://arxiv.org/pdf/1507.02988): "Direct manipulation interfaces and programmatic systems have distinct and complementary strengths.
+The former provide intuitive, immediate visual feedback and enable rapid prototyping, whereas the latter enable complex, reusable abstractions.
+Unfortunately, existing systems typically force users into just one of these two interaction modes.
+We present a system called SKETCH-N-SKETCH that integrates programmatic and direct manipulation for the particular domain of Scalable Vector Graphics (SVG).
+In SKETCH-N-SKETCH, the user writes a program to generate an output SVG canvas.
+Then the user may directly manipulate the canvas while the system immediately infers a program update in order to match the changes to the output, a workflow we call live synchronization.
+To achieve this, we propose (i) a technique called trace-based program synthesis that takes program execution history into account in order to constrain the search space and (ii) heuristics for dealing with ambiguities.
+Based on our experience with examples spanning 2,000 lines of code and from the results of a preliminary user study, we believe that SKETCH-N-SKETCH provides a novel workflow that can augment traditional programming systems.
+Our approach may serve as the basis for live synchronization in other application domains, as well as a starting point for yet more ambitious ways of combining programmatic and direct manipulation."

+### User Interface

 [ECMA Report on User Interface Taxonomy](https://www.ecma-international.org/wp-content/uploads/ECMA_TR-61_1st_edition_june_1992.pdf) (June 1992): Interesting high-level overview of different ideas around user interface and a taxonomy of that space:

 * UI structure